rudderlabs/rudderstack-docs/destinations/error-reporting/sentry.md

 ## Identify

-The `identify` call lets you detect any user.
+When an `identify` call is made, `Sentry.setUser` is called by passing the traits.

 {% hint style="info" %}
-The identify call will be dropped if none of the userId, userName, email or ip_address is present.
-Any one of these four fields are needed to capture a user information.
+The identify call will be discarded if none of the userId, userName, email or ip_address is present.
+Atleast one of these four fields are needed to capture a user information.
 {% endhint %}

 {% hint style="info" %}